mannatsingla22/react/README.md

 - Use the registration form to create a new account.
 - Both forms include validation to ensure proper input.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or features.

 ## License

 This project is licensed under the MIT License.